Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like 'generate_rules' or 'validate_rules'.
-The description does not mention prerequisites or scenarios for creation.
+No guidance on when to use this tool versus alternatives like 'generate_rules' or 'validate_rules'.
+No context on prerequisites or typical scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.